mccnick/COMS-228/README.md

 Get ready to scroll.

-In this repository are three large programming assignments focused on Data Structures and Algorithms, using Java.
+In this repository are three large programming assignments in my Data Structures and Algorithms course, using Java.
+I earned an A in the class.

 Assignment 1) Sorting algorithms.
 Score: 90/100.